Biden announces nearly $2.5B more in military aid for Ukraine

 The package includes $1.25 billion in presidential drawdown authority, which allows the military to pull existing stock from its shelves and gets weapons to the battlefield faster.
 It also has $1.22 billion in longer-term weapons packages to be put on contract through the separate Ukraine Security Assistance Initiative, or USAI.

-Biden said all longer-term USAI funds have now been spent and pledged to use all the remaining drawdown money before leaving office.
+Biden said all longer-term USAI funds have now been spent and that he seeks to fully use all the remaining drawdown money before leaving office.

 “I’ve directed my administration to continue surging as much assistance to Ukraine as quickly as possible,” Biden said in a statement.
 “At my direction, the United States will continue to work relentlessly to strengthen Ukraine’s position in this war over the remainder of my time in office.”